uwdb/DeepEverest/README.md

 You can choose to persist the indexes to disk with `np.save()` or `pickle.dump()` to accelerate future interpretation for this layer, or to interpret your DNN and dataset directly.

-### Interpret the functionality of any group of neurons using DeepEverest's Neural Threshold Algorithm (NTA)
+### Interpret the functionalities of any group of neurons using DeepEverest's Neural Threshold Algorithm (NTA)

 ```
 # Set the target input of interest and the number of top activations you want to inspect.